C13L0/roll-your-own/README.md

 **cons:** Slower, and more resource intensive than a container in Docker.

-#### Installing Ubuntu through Docker
+### Installing Ubuntu through Docker

-For help installing and running Ubuntu through Docker, [follow this guide.](https://github.com/KevinMech/ubuntu-docker-install)
+For help installing an Ubuntu image and running it as a container through Docker, [follow this guide.](https://github.com/KevinMech/ubuntu-docker-install)

 **pros:** Can run Ubuntu on any operating system.
 More light weight, and boots up quicker than a virtual machine.
 Ability to create images allows consistancy between everyone who shares the image.
+Containers are disposable.
 If downloading a drupal image, setting up Drupal is easier and quicker than the other two options.

 **cons:** Has more of a learning curve than the other two options.